BonzaiThePenguin/WikiSort/README.md

 &nbsp;&nbsp;• [Chapter 3: In-Place](https://github.com/BonzaiThePenguin/WikiSort/blob/master/Chapter%203.%20In-Place.md)<br/>
 &nbsp;&nbsp;• [Chapter 4: Faster!](https://github.com/BonzaiThePenguin/WikiSort/blob/master/Chapter%204.%20Faster!.md)

-Or you can check out the [Wikipedia page](https://en.wikipedia.org/wiki/Block_Sort) that is now up and running!
-Technically block sort is still a merge sort despite *requiring* the use of some other sorting algorithm like insertion sort to function properly, but it was too detailed to justify putting in the existing in-place merge sort page.<br/>
+Or you can check out the [Wikipedia page](https://en.wikipedia.org/wiki/Block_Sort) for block merge sort.
+WikiSort was actually (poorly) named out of the hope that you'll update and improve its various components almost like a Wikipedia article, since this is still very much an open area of research that could use your expertise!<br/>

 * * *